Aflatoxin: Contamination conditions

 A study conducted in Kenya and Mali found that the predominant practices for drying and storage of maize were inadequate in minimizing exposure to aflatoxins.

-Organic crops, which are not treated with fungicides, may be more susceptible to contamination with aflatoxins.

 Prevention

 A primary means of limiting risk from aflatoxins in the food supply is food hygiene in the commercial commodity supply chain, such as rejecting moldy grain for use in food processing plants and testing of batches of ingredients for aflatoxin levels before adding them to the mix.
 Regulatory agencies such as the FDA set limits on acceptable levels.
 Grain drying itself, which is necessary for viable combine harvesting in many regions, lays the fundamentals for this effort by preventing stored grain from being too damp in the first place.

-There is very limited evidence to show that agricultural and nutritional education can reduce exposure to aflatoxin in low to middle income countries.
+There is very limited evidence to show that agricultural and nutritional education can reduce exposure to aflatoxin in low to middle-income countries.